HCIteamB/updates/index.md

 ## we're on website

-Please wait for our next updates
+Please wait for our next updates soon